First-Order Model Theory of Free Projective Planes: Introduction

 \begin{theorem}[Main Theorem] The theory $T$ of open projective planes is complete. \end{theorem}

-The second crucial notion in our study is the notion of {\em HF-constructibility}, which connects crucially with the already mentioned notion of openess.
-The well-founded version of the notion of HF-constructibility was introduced by Siebenmann in \cite{sieben} (see also \cite{ditor, ellers}), where he declares that a (projective) plane $B$ is (well-foundedly) HF-constructible over a plane $A$ when there is an element-by-element well-founded construction of $B$ over $A$ adding at most two incidences at a time (cf. Definition~\ref{HF_construct_def}).
-Also in \cite{sieben} Siebenmann proved the surprising result that the countable projective planes well-foundedly HF-constructible from $\emptyset$ are {\em exactly} the free projective planes $\pi^n$'s ($4 \leq n \leq \omega$) -- a result far from obvious, a priori.
+The second crucial notion in our paper is the notion of {\em HF-constructibility}, which connects with the already mentioned notion of openess.
+The well-founded version of the notion of HF-constructibility was introduced by Siebenmann in \cite{sieben} (see also \cite{ditor, ellers}), where he declares that a (projective) plane $B$ is (well-foundedly) HF-constructible over a plane $A$ if there is an element-by-element well-founded construction of $B$ over $A$ adding at most two incidences at a time (cf. Definition~\ref{HF_construct_def}).
+Also in \cite{sieben} Siebenmann proved the surprising result that the countable projective planes well-foundedly HF-constructible from $\emptyset$ are {\em exactly} the free projective planes.